parkermac/LO/README.md

 Background: Here are some [INSTRUCTIONS](http://faculty.washington.edu/pmacc/Classes/EffCom_2020/lectures/GitHub%20Intro.pdf) for how to get started using Git and making your own repo.

 **Clone your LO_user to your own machine and then edit the paths in `LO_user/get_lo_info.py`.**

 Check that things are working as you expect by executing `LO/lo_tools/lo_tools/Lfun.py`.
 Although this is a module that you usually import, when you run it as a program it shows the contents of Ldir as screen output.
 Check out the end of that code to see how this works - it is a great way to add tests to a module.

+NOTE: I am still uncertain about the best way to have this code work for other users who will want to do add their own analysis tools.
+In principle this is supposed to be handled by the LO_user fork, but that (a) cluttered with my own analysis code, and (b) subject to constant "improvements" I may make.
+Perhaps I could make LO_user more static, and then put my own analysis code in a separate directory.
+A potential downside is more git pull, which is pretty minor...

 ---